-"It’s a fact, climatic change is one of the biggest threat of the 21st Century, and it leads artists to question the lifestyles of contemporary societies.
-Through their work, the artists are capable not only of asking questions but of triggering general realisation.
-For example, Brendan McGillicuddy’s works ..."
+"It’s a fact, climatic change is one of the biggest threat of the 21st Century, and it leads artists to question the lifestyles of contemporary societies – For example, Brendan McGillicuddy’s works ..."

 Join us as Dan Hudson, Walter May, Brendan McGillicuddy, and Robyn Moody discuss their practices and the works they’ve included in Made in Alberta: Part IV.
 Working in sculpture, installation, and mixed media, these artists explore the relationships found between the manmade and the natural.